ophian/ophian.github.io/_posts/2017-11-17-Serendipity-Styx-2.4.0-released.md

 ---
 layout: post
-title: Styx 2.4.0 was released
+title: Serendipity Styx 2.4.0 was released
 ---

 The Styx November 2.4.0 RELEASE brings exiting news for MySQLi users, "finally" fixes the MediaLibrary and adds some new widgets.
 And certainly much more.
 Check the [ChangeLog](https://github.com/ophian/styx/blob/2.4.0/docs/NEWS) for details!